beckkramer/defacto/README.md

 Not much!
 Basically accepts a couple variables and outputs some simple CSS.
 If you've been looking for a barebones bit of CSS for a simple text-heavy display, this could be a nice fit.

+## I want to override things more!
+Awesome, go for it!
+This is super basic, so rock out.